 - Participate in evaluation activities that measure the effect of the program on both the fellows’ teaching and the new or redesigned course.

-The UMass administration and TEFD staff understand that the Lilly Fellowship will be a rewarding but rigorous experience.
-Therefore, TEFD and the Office of the Chancellor provide the following compensation in recognition of the substantial commitment necessary to participate in this program:
+The UMass administration and CTL staff understand that the Lilly Fellowship will be a rewarding but rigorous experience.
+Therefore, CTL and the Office of the Chancellor will provide the following in recognition of the substantial commitment necessary to participate in this program:

-- A $5,000 transfer to the fellow’s home department—Provided after successful completion of all fellowship components.
+A $5,000 transfer to the fellow (via the home department GOF) after successful completion of all academic year fellowship components.
 At least half of these funds are intended to go toward support of ongoing course development activities during the summer, such as summer salary, student support, and books and supplies.

 Current and Past Lilly Teaching Fellows